benswift/benswift.github.io/_posts/2019-02-26-on-parental-leave-and-auto-reply-messages.md

 date: 2019-02-26 18:08 +1100
 ---

-{% asset images/posts/ben-baby-deep-work.jpg @pic alt="Reading with baby." %}

 I'm now (as of the date of this blog post) on parental leave ([thanks, Brian](http://www.anu.edu.au/news/all-news/anu-announces-major-expansion-of-parental-leave) 😊).
 I'm about to set up an email auto-reply which will guard my work email address until 15 July.

+{% asset images/posts/nathalie-spehner-1338356-unsplash.jpg @pic alt="baby dogs - puppies, in fact" %}

+**Note**: the baby I am taking care of is a human baby, but the above photo contains baby dogs.

 {:.hl-para}